'WannaCry Makes an Easy Case For Linux'

 Re: (Score:2)

 Re:This opinion isn't new and is still wrong.
-(Score:4)
+(Score:5, Informative)

 Linux has been around enough and is used widely in high-value enterprise servers that it most certainly is attacked by malware, hackers, etc on a regular basis.
 Much is known about the security of Linux, and multiple vendors work to improve the security of the Linux Operating System and key applications.